 Similar correctional information is also available for a typical civilian GPS receiver.
 Then the accuracy can be improved to one or two metres (in some cases under a metre!) through a process known as Differential GPS (DGPS).
 DGPS employs a second receiver at a fixed location to compute corrections to the GPS satellite measurements.
 How are these corrections provided to your GPS receiver?
 There are a number of free and subscription services available to provide DGPS corrections.

 - The Australian Maritime Safety Authority transmit DGPS corrections through marine beacon stations along the Queensland coast (Byron Bay to Weipa), and around Sydney, Melbourne, Adelaide, Perth, Port Hedland and Darwin.
 These beacons operate in the 283.5 - 325.0 kHz frequency range and are free of charge.
-Your only cost to use this service is the purchase of a DGPS Beacon Receiver.
+Your only cost to use this service is the purchase of a Beacon capable DGPS Receiver.
+This receiver will receive both the standard GPS signal and the beacon signal and provide a corrected location based on these two signals.
 This receiver is then coupled to your GPS receiver via a three-wire connection, which relays the corrections in a standard serial data format called 'RTCM SC-104.'

 - WAAS provides the GPS receiver with additional satellite ranging to achieve better accuracy and reliability.
 This system is NOT available in Australia.
 It is limited to North America.